iqbalyarkhan/old-website/content/2020-02-16--Undirected-Graphs-Breadth-First-Search.md

 3. [Conclusion](#conclusion)

 ### Introduction
 Breadth first search, as the name suggests, is concerned with looking at vertices that are closest to the current vertex.
 It gradually moves away from the starting vertex.
 BFS, therefore, can help find the shortest path to vertices from a given vertex.
+BFS does so by first exploring all vertices 1 edge away from the source, then exploring all vertices 2 edges away from the source and so on.

 In contrast, depth first search took a long route to find a path.
 That is because DFS is not designed to find the shortest route.
 It is used to find **a** route.
 Therefore, DFS helped us answer whether a path existed, BFS will help us find the shortest path from the starting node.